wevinkang/homelab/README.md

 12. Configure Splunk universal forwarder to forward sysmon logs to the Splunk server.
   This also caused some issues, as when I ran into the previous problem.
 I had not touched this project for a few months and the Splunk enterprise license had expired.
 Splunk Free doesn't allow you to add forwarders and since I didn't want to upload csv files for data, I decided to choose a different SIEM - Wazuh.
 13. Uninstall Splunk and install Wazuh.
+14. Deploy the Wazuh agent onto the Windows host, check connectivity and logging.